40 BIG Ideas for Small Business Marketing

 Become a Blogger – Search Engine Optimization

-If you want to rule the small business marketing jungle, add good content on your site.
-“Content is King” in a world where properly optimized articles contribute to website hits.
+If you want to rule the small business marketing jungle, add high-quality content on your site.
+“Content is King” in a world where search engines prioritize helpful, relevant articles.
 Blogs allow you to show off your expertise, to promote your products and promotions, and to relay industry news while using effective search engine optimization techniques.

 For blogs to work, the content must be well written, engaging, consistent and relevant!
 Blog posts sporadically throughout the month detailing your last vacation won’t bring readers to your website (at least not the ones you really want).

-Post weekly about engaging, interesting, and relevant content with searchable titles, and you’ll quickly find your website hits rising.
+Plan weekly posts using keyword-rich, searchable titles and internal links and you’ll quickly find your website hits rising.
 Also include a comment area and respond to readers’ comments.
-Try commenting on other blogs too.
-And interact with bloggers in your field, show them your expertise, and grow your network by sharing interesting and relevant articles.
+Engage with other blogs in your field to grow your network.
 For more tips on setting up a successful blog click here.

-The pluses of Google Business Profile – Search Engine Optimization
+The pluses of Google Business Profile – Local SEO

 Unique & Cool Business Cards – Brand Building